Kuril-Rybkin/bomberman/README.md

+# Bomberman

+This was the semestral project for the Programming and Algorithmics 2 course.

 ## Overview

 This project uses `STL` and `ncurses` to create the game “Bomberman” where the objective is to obtain the highest score on a map before the computer kills you.
 This can be played in both Singleplayer and Co-op gamemodes.